Amsterdam/template_vue/README.md

 The development server will run on port 8080 by default.
 If that port is already in use on your machine, the next free port will be used.

+## Docker

+A docker compose file is available to run the application in a docker.

+## Jenkins

+A template Jenkins  file is available for deployment

 ## What's Included

 - `npm run dev`: first-in-class development experience.